blogs.sanpreetsingh.com

 • “Can you sit with me?”

-When bids are repeatedly missed, people stop asking nicely and start asking angrily.
+Here is where petty fights often begin: when bids are repeatedly missed, people stop asking nicely and start asking angrily.

 Micro-practice: